 Activity ICT Development Work programme objective In 2014 the Agency had to ensure the continuity of ICT services and the security of information in view of the occupation of the additional office space acquired by the Agency in 2013.
 Further developments and acquisition of applications and services took place to cover the Agency's departments' needs and the maintenance or renewal of the existing ones: as the Agency's departments were reinforced, their needs for ICT services and products also increased.
-In 2014 the Agency entered its fourth year of operation; since the retention period for ICT equipment was set to four years, the ICT software and hardware infrastructure had to be upgraded or renewed.
-Targets and deadlines (indicative) Perform the transition of the ICT infrastructure from the old to the new premises whilst ensuring an acceptable level of business continuity and within the time frame indicated by the Agency's needs.
-Follow and implement the recommendations of the IAS that took place in 2013.
-Ensure the further development and acquisition of applications and services to cover the Agency's departments' needs and the maintenance or renewal of those already in place.
-Where needed, upgrade or renew the ICT equipment, software and hardware infrastructure of the Agency.
-Performance indicators Successful transition of the ICT infrastructure from the old to the new premises, within the time frame indicated by the Agency's needs.
-Implementation of the most important recommendations of the IAS in 2013 according to the agreed Action Plan.
-Further development and acquisition of new applications, maintenance or renewal of the existing ones in order to cover the Agency's departments' needs in 2014.
-Accurate identification of ICT equipment to be upgraded / renewed and successful integration of the new equipment.
-Potential risks Short time-frame between the delivery of the new premises and the date for execution of the removal; potential problems with the new building's existing infrastructure to be used for ICT purposes.
-IT Team internal resources availability and adequate staffing.
-Having in place the necessary contracts that will enable the ordering of the software/hardware and IT services needed.
-Budget availability, possible problems with integration of new ICT equipment, hardware/software with existing ones.
-Achievement of the target The Agency effectively ensured the extension of the ICT network and IT services to the newly occupied office space, as well as ensured a smooth removal of the equipment for staff occupying new offices.
-The recommendations from the 2013 IAS visit were addressed in a timely manner and closed by the IAS.
-The development and acquisition of applications and services to cover the Agency's departments' needs and the maintenance or renewal of those already in place were performed in line with the ICT
+In 2014 the Agency entered its fourth year of operation; since the

+Targets and deadlines (indicative) Perform the transition of the ICT infrastructure premises whilst ensuring an acceptable lever and within the time frame indicated by the Ag el of business continuity Follow and implement the recommendation place in 2013. ns of the IAS that took Ensure the further development and acquis services to cover the Agency's departr maintenance or renewal of those already in p ments' needs and the Where needed, upgrade or renew the ICT of hardware infrastructure of the Agency. equipment, software and Performance indicators Successful transition of the ICT infrastructure premises, within the time frame indicated by the second Implementation of the most important recom- 2013 according to the agreed Action Plan. mendations of the IAS in Further development and acquisition maintenance or renewal of the existing one Agency's departments' needs in 2014. • • • • • • • • • • • • • • • • • • • • Accurate identification of ICT equipment to and successful integration of the new equipm Potential risks Short time-frame between the delivery of the date for execution of the removal; potential building's existing infrastructure to be used for I problems with the new IT Team internal resources availability and ac dequate staffing.
+Having in place the necessary contracts that of the software/hardware and IT services nee • Budget availability, possible problems with equipment, hardware/software with existing o Achievement of the target The Agency effectively ensured the extension IT services to the newly occupied office spansmooth removal of the equipment for staff occurrence. ce, as well as ensured a The recommendations from the 2013 IAS v timely manner and closed by the IAS. isit were addressed in a The development and acquisition of appli cover the Agency's departments' needs a renewal of those already in place were perfo and the maintenance or